jule64/productivity-helpers/README.md

 ## Markdown Tips

 <pre>
-create line break             add two spaces at end of line and press return key (github markdown)
+create line break: add two spaces add two spaces at end of line and press return key (github markdown)
+use the html &lt;pre&gt; tag to do a table like alignement

 </pre>